hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 Traditional (Web 2.0) applications (that adhering security best practices) use server-side sessions (web) or secure keychains provided by the operating system (iOS, Android, etc.)
 The current industry standard and state of the art authentication protocol in the enterprise application development industry is Open ID Connect (OIDC).

-To successfully close the gap between the two worlds, `BIF` comes equipped with an OIDC identity provider and a server-side key chain that can be leveraged by end user applications to authenticate once against BIF and manage identities on other blockchains through that single BIF identity.
+To successfully close the gap between the two worlds, `BIF` comes equipped with an OIDC identity provider and a server-side key chain that can be leveraged by end `user a`pplications to authenticate once against BIF and manage identities on other blockchains through that single BIF identity.
 This feature is important for web applications which do not have secure offline storage APIs (HTML localStorage is not secure).

 Example: A user can register for a BIF account, import their private keys from their Fabric/Ethereum wallets and then have access to all of those identities by authenticating once only against `BIF` which will result in a server-side session (HTTP cookie) containing a JSON Web Token (JWT).